tan-m/TicTacToe_Java/README.md

-This is a another change in the demo..
+This is a another change in the demo.
+Another change.
 #Overview#
 This is a Java Tic Tac Toe game.
 See [wikipedia](http://en.wikipedia.org/wiki/Tic-tac-toe) for more information on the game.
 It uses Java swing to create the GUI.
 To start the game, run com.blogspot.nhu313.tictactoe.<b>TicTacToe</b> as a Java standone application.